badlogic/basis-template/README.md

 While in general you will not find a lot of need for using the suffixes, they can come in handy when calling functions and methods that require a specific type.

-> **Note**: the templating engine will perform type coercian when evaluating arithmethic operations, such as {{1b + 2.3}}.
-However, when calling functions or methods, the templating engine can not automatically perform such coercian.
+> **Note**: the templating engine will perform type coercion when evaluating arithmethic operations, such as {{1b + 2.3}}.
+However, when calling functions or methods, the templating engine can not automatically perform such coercion.
 In these cases, you have to ensure fitting argument types manually by casting or using the above suffixes on literals.

 The templating language also supports character and string literals: